magland/mountainfileserver/README.md

 Then you can run the server in the container using:
 > sudo docker run --net="host" -it mfs

-Change "-it" to "-t" if you don't want it to stop when the terminal closes In that case you will need to stop the container via sudo docker ps sudo docker kill [name_of_container]
+Change "-it" to "-t" if you don't want it to stop when the terminal closes.
+In that case you will need to stop the container via

+> sudo docker ps

+> sudo docker kill [name_of_container]

 ## Configuring the listen port